July 2023

 1st

-Noticing an Aldi and Iceland I requested Charlie (unnerved by the "car over the harbour edge" warning signs) to stop the car enabling me to take a picture of the sea from along the harbour wall.
+After approaching Aldi and Iceland, I asked Charlie to halt the vehicle, as I was apprehensive about the "car over the harbour edge" warning signs.
+This allowed me to capture a photograph of the sea from the harbor wall.

-Leaving, we passed by a solitary Ned who had pulled up against the harbour wall in a tiny car.
-We drove to new Cumnock, as a bus stopped picked up an elderly male hitch-hiker, then dropped him off in Sanquhar.
-I remembered this town, not just from a visit to the museum here, but from being dropped off and propositioned for acts of fellatio from a railway worker who had given me a lift.
-We stopped in Thornhill, Charlie returned from the shop with ice cream and coffee.
-We drove to Dumfries, then to Lockerbie, Charlie took the road to Langholm, but reversed when I found a quicker way to Borthwick valley through Eskdalemuir forest.
+As we drove to New Cumnock, a bus pulled up and picked up an old man who was hitchhiking.
+It then dropped him off in Sanquhar.
+The town was not only remembered from a visit to the museum, but also from being dropped off and propositioned for fellatio by a railway worker who had provided me with a ride.
+Upon arriving in Thornhill, Charlie returned from the shop with a cup of coffee and ice cream.
+Charlie took the road to Langholm after driving to Dumfries and Lockerbie, but he turned around when I discovered a quicker route through Eskdalemuir forest to Borthwick Valley.
 We stopped at the Tushilaw Inn, I had told the barman yesterday evening that we'd be returning today.
-A man standing outside, sighting us, told his female friend to hush before turning to enter the pub.
-We sensed revulsion from a geordie family at a table and two men seated at the bar, as we ordered a pint of beer.
-I strongly ordered bottled larger [Tennants] as the house draft larger had curdled my stomach to projectile vomit one night about a week ago.
+A male individual who was standing outside observed us and instructed his female companion to remain silent before proceeding to enter the pub.
+I had to order larger [Tennants] bottles because the house draft had made me throw up one night around a week ago.